joshwidjaja/CMPM-121-Final/README.md

 This section should outline which code or data files need to get changed when adding support for a new language or adding a new translatable message to the game.

 In our code, we have a separate file, LanguageManager.cs, which contains information for our selected languages.
 In this file, the code will detect commands given by the user, by selecting a button of their choice, with the language associated to that button being set as the default language button for the current playthrough of the game.
+Once a button is pressed, the event is sent to UICreator.cs where it will display language based on the user’s input for the onscreen text.

 ### Localization
 Tell us about which three languages your game supports.
 For each language, tell us about how you accomplished that localization.
 Did a team member use their own knowledge of the language?
 Did you have a friend, volunteer classmate, or paid expert help?
 Did you make use of a tool like ChatGPT to help?
 (If so, describe your prompts so that we can see how you gave the system extra context for your project.)